orkes-io/docs/docs/reference-docs/system-tasks/http-poll.md

 | inputParameters.**body** | The request body for POST, PUT, or PATCH methods.
 Can be text or parameters such as string, number, boolean, null, or object/array. | Required for POST, PUT, or PATCH. |
 | inputParameters.**encode** | Determines whether the URI needs encoding.
 When set to `true`, the Conductor will automatically encode the query parameters before sending the HTTP request.
 Set this to `false` if the URI is already encoded.
 The default value is true. | Optional. |

-## Task definition
+## Task configuration

-This is the JSON schema for an HTTP Poll task definition.
+This is the task configuration for an HTTP Poll task.

 ```json
     {